rgbryant/environment-setup/README.md

 Upload ssh keys to github
 ssh-copy-id to yourself
 clone the repo
-run install-ansible.sh from repo
+run basic-setup.sh from repo
-run ansibleize-<foo>.sh from reop
+run ansibleize-foo.sh from reop